AndersGMadsen/bayesian-state-space-models/README.md

 - utils.py: contains functions make_constraint, point_in_polygon, line_search, and nearest_point
 - vehicle_simulation: contains function for the car simulation, that is, function plot_car, and classes Vehicle, MPC, and Simulation

+## Usage

+This project is meant as an introduction as well as an exploration of existing Bayesian and Monte Carlo methods for filtering and smoothing accompanied with illustrative examples.
+Novel methods such as constrained particle filtering and constrained UKF are also presented and discussed.